|PureVPN & PIA|

 4. Features: PureVPN vs PIA

-Private Internet Access is very basic with minimal features, but the features seem to work quite well.
-Their main features/settings are an an ad-blocker called PIA MACE, a kill switch, and IPv6 leak protection.
+Private Internet Access is a basic VPN with minimal features, but the features seem to work well.
+Their main features/settings are an a VPN ad-blocker called PIA MACE, a kill switch, and IPv6 leak protection.

 Below you can see both the kill switch and PIA MACE features: